 - For me, reaching for a drink at the end of a long day was a habitual pattern.
 So, I got a ton of different non-alcoholic alternatives to have at home as go to drinks when that habit kicked in.
 There are many directions you can go with this, but my favorites are: La Croix (either plain or with a dash of apple cider vinegar for a little extra bite), kombucha (expensive, but feels like a special festive treat), Fresca (this was the surprise MVP), non-alcoholic beer (Heineken zero is decent, as is Lagunitas Hops Water for an IPA vibe), herbal tea, and regular water.
+If you prefer, here are some mocktails to try.
 I tried to stay away from things with a lot of sugar because I knew I would be consuming it frequently, so didn’t want to create a pattern of substantial sugar intake.
 I had some questions about the small percentage of alcohol in Kombucha and non-alcoholic beer at the start, but after doing research I felt that the levels were low enough (from zero to 0.5%) that I was comfortable with it.
 Some people do find these triggering though, so stay away from them if that is your experience.

 3. Find some community.